hogan-g/myCshell/manual/readme.md

     EXTERNAL COMMANDS
     All other commands will be pushed back out to the operating system and executed using the C system() function.
     This should support every command normally possibly executed on your OS.
 For example all general linux commands should work if you ran myshell using linux.
-[3]
+    See this article for some general linux commands that are good to know and use -> [3]

     Processing commands is achieved by using functions built in the myshell program, after a line of input is read from the input stream, it is split into what it contains and then a child process is born to do everything to do with that line form now on, the program